-Best friends since the early ’90s, dardevil directors Quentin Tarantino and Robert Rodriguez are curently shooting Grind House (due in 2007), a tribute to the zombie romps, slasher flicks, and women-in-prison extravaganzas the two were weaned on.
+Best friends since the early ’90s, daredevil directors Quentin Tarantino and Robert Rodriguez are currently shooting Grindhouse (due in 2007), a tribute to the zombie romps, slasher flicks, and women-in-prison extravaganzas the two were weaned on.
 Each will direct a one-hour film, and the two will be bridged by a bunch of fake trailers.
 EW got Tarantino and Rodriguez together on a conference call and asked them about their new film and the films that inspired it.

 ENTERTAINMENT WEEKLY: How did the two of you meet?

 QUENTIN TARANTINO We first met at the Toronto Film Festival, and we talked for about an hour and a half in a crowded hotel lobby.

 ROBERT RODRIGUEZ He had Reservoir Dogs, and I had El Mariachi.
 We were on panel discussions together about violence in the movies.
 And when we first met, he said to me, ”My next project, you’re gonna like.
 It’s called Pulp Fiction!”
 And then I got back to Sony and found we had offices next to each other.
 That’s how we hung out.
 He would read me stuff from Pulp Fiction, and I would show him storyboards for Desperado.

 Where did the idea for Grindhouse come from?

 RODRIGUEZ I used to go to Quentin’s house and he’d show me these movies in his home theater.
 He’d always program the night with some really great trailers from the era and then a feature, then a few more trailers, and then another feature.
 And I was like, ”Man, we have to re-create these nights for the rest of the world!”
 And right then, he was like, ”We have to call it Grindhouse!”